$L^p$-Norm Bounds for Automorphic Forms via Spectral Reciprocity: Bounds for the First Moment of L( 0 75,ad g 042 27f) via the Kuznetsov Formula

 \begin{lemma} We have that

 \end{lemma}

 \begin{proof} First we consider the contribution of the small values of $v$.
 Let $V_0 \coloneqq (\frac{t_g}{U^3})^{-1/3 + \e}$.
 The range $|v| < V_0$ may essentially be picked out using a bump function $\Omega_0(v/V_0)$, where $\Omega_0$ is smooth, compactly supported on $[-1,1]$ and has bounded derivatives.
 In this range, the exponential of the cubic term in the phase may be absorbed in the weight function $\Omega(v)$, since this exponential has derivatives bounded by powers of $t_g^\e$.
-Then by integrating by parts repeatedly in the integral
+In turn, we may then replace $\pm x$ by $-x$ via a change of variables.
+By integrating by parts repeatedly in the integral

 we see that we may restrict to

 which implies that the outer integral is restricted to an interval of size at most $t_g^{\e} \frac{U}{t_gV_0}$.
 Using this and the fact that the inner integral is restricted to an interval of size $O(V_0)$, by the support of $\Omega_0$, we bound trivially to get the bound $O(t_g^\e \frac{U}{t_g})$ for the double integral, which is sufficient.